SubhamGhosh12/UC_Berkeley_AI_ML/README.md

-# Practical Application Assignment 5.1 (Module 5, UC Berkley AI/ML Prof Certification)
+# Practical Application Assignment 5.1 (Module 5, UC Berkeley AI/ML Prof Certification)
 This file contains a summary of findings from exploration of a dataset from the UCI Machine Learning repository.
 The data was collected via a survey on Amazon Mechanical Turk.
 The purpose of the exploration was to determine characteristics of drivers who are more likely to accept ***coffee house*** coupons.

 # Brief Description of the Dataset